jemiahlee/casetext-challenge/README.md

 The code as written would need some major modification to support complex *Id.* cases (and does not count any *Id.* citations now).
 For simpler cases, it would not need much modification at all.

+Update on this section: I have added *Id.* support to the solution as well, but it may be less well-tested than the rest.